Butterfinger Smoothie

 • ice – helps make this smoothie thicker… and colder!

-• goji berries – this power-packed superfood adds color, texture and a powder keg of nutrition to this smoothie (see below).
+• goji berries – this power-packed superfood adds color, texture and a powder keg of nutrition to this smoothie (see below the recipe card).
 My go-to brand is the Navitas organic goji berries.

 How to Make This Butterfinger Smoothie